 Related reading

-- Dog separation anxiety: signs, causes, and what actually helps - The most common anxiety pattern in dogs — and one of the most treatable with the right approach.
+- Dog separation anxiety: signs, causes, and what actually helps - Part of the dog anxiety, attachment, and reactivity guide cluster.

 Physical signs of anxiety in dogs